doctrine-extensions/DoctrineExtensions/doc/softdeleteable.md

 - Can be nested with other behaviors
 - Annotation, Yaml and Xml mapping support for extensions

-[blog_reference]: http://gediminasm.org/article/tree-nestedset-behavior-extension-for-doctrine-2 "Tree - Nestedset or Closure extension for Doctrine 2 makes tree implementation on entities"
+[blog_reference]: http://gediminasm.org/article/tree-nestedset-behavior-extension-for-doctrine-2 "Softdeleteable - does not explicitly remove record entries from the database, instead it marks those as deleted and skips in selection queries"
 [blog_test]: http://gediminasm.org/test "Test extensions on this blog"

 Content: